d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

         return y
 ```

 A *dense block* consists of multiple convolution blocks, each using the same number of output channels.
 In the forward propagation, however, we concatenate the input and output of each convolution block on the channel dimension.
+Lazy evaluation allows us to adjust the dimensionality automatically.

 ```{.python .input}
 %%tab mxnet